Posts

 Wireless Telemetry Systems 101

-The sensors are used to measure tension, compression, weight, torque, or any other measurable quantity.
+The sensors measure tension, compression, weight, torque, or any other measurable quantity.
 Interface utilizes proprietary strain gage sensor technologies.
-Transducers convert the analog signals from sensors into digital data that can be processed and transmitted to instrumentation.
+Transducers convert analog signals from sensors into digital data that can be processed and transmitted to instrumentation.

-Load cells are commonly used with wireless telemetry systems to measure and transmit data related to the force or weight applied to an object.
+Load cells are commonly used with wireless telemetry systems to measure and transmit data about the force or weight applied to an object.
 The load cell converts the force exerted on it into an electrical signal, which can then be wirelessly transmitted to a remote monitoring system.

 The most popular Interface wireless load cells are our WTS 1200 Standard Precision LowProfile® Wireless Load CellWTSTL Wireless Tension Link Load Cell, WTSLP Wireless Stainless Steel Load Pin and WTSSHK-D Wireless Crosby™ Load Shackle.
 Interface works with our customers to develop engineered-to-order wireless solutions by request.